Armenia continues to target Azerbaijani cities in missile strikes

-Armenian military units continued to attack civilian areas in Azerbaijan’s Ganja, Barda, Beylagan and other cities with missiles and rockets, the Assistant of the Azerbaijani President Ilham Aliyev said Monday.
+Armenian military units continued to attack civilian areas in Azerbaijan’s Ganja, Barda, Beylagan and other cities with missiles and rockets, the aide of the Azerbaijani President Ilham Aliyev said Monday.

 In a statement on Twitter, Hikmet Hajiyev called Armenia’s attacks “barbarism and vandalism.”